Willtl/ids-ldpi/README.md

 ## Training/Fine-tuning On Your Dataset

 You can adapt the model to your network environment by retraining it with your data.
 Delete all models within the `ldpi/training/output/` folder.
 Note: Deleting `pretrained_model.pth` is optional.
 Place your `.pcap` files, representing normal and attack data (if available), in the `datasets` folder.
 To ensure compatibility, your dataset should adhere to the structure outlined below (refer to **Dataset Structure**).
+Note that the model was pre-trained with n=4; if you decide to change this parameter, all modes, including the pre-trained model, should be trained from scratch.

 Training involves three main steps: